oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 | cost_function_parameters | string |             |                          |
 | balance_parameters        | string |             |                          |

+### Concurrent Scheduler Invocations – and Pending Resources (memory, CPU)

+When a scheduler call is invoked there is a need to dis-allow any other scheduler requests on that cluster.
+The scheduler decision is based on shared resources and those resources state should be visible only to a single selection at a time.
+Therefore there should be a lock protecting a single scheduler invocation and waiting for shared state to be updated.
+There are two timeouts: one on trying to acquire the lock, and the other on time the lock is held (both are configurable).
+In case a filtering process ended with no hosts and there is enough pending memory, the request should try to reacquire the lock and hopefully can be rescheduled when pending resources will become available.
+We can later consider a priory queue to give advantage to schedule VM requests that are likely to be scheduled successfully (give VM requests with less constraints and resources, higher priority).

-### MLA
+### Permissions

 Action Groups:

-1) Create/EditPolicy (including edit custom properties; to get impact, containing role should be attached to Cluster/DC/System level).
+1) CreatePolicy(also 'clone' in the UI): Containing role should be attached to Cluster or higher.

-2) DeletePolicy (to get impact, containing role should be attached to System level).
+2) Edit/Delete Policy: Containing role should be attached to all Clusters or higher attached to that policy.

-3) Attach/Select policy to a cluster will be part of cluster add/new command, currently a permission for those command is sufficient.
+2) Attach Policy to a Cluster: will be part of cluster add/new command, currently a permission for those command is sufficient.

 ### In Progress

 1. UI
 2. REST

-### TBD

-1. Upgrade DB to new architecture

-### Later Phases

-1. External scheduler invocation – first run internal filters/cost-functions, and then external.

-# External Scheduler
+### External Scheduler

-### Summary

-The external scheduler will be a way for Ovirt users to extend the scheduling process with custom python filters, scoring functions and balancers.
-Written scheduling extensions will be put in (#folder name) where the external scheduler service load them and expose them to the engine using XMLRPC.
+The external scheduler is a daemon and its purpose is for oVirt users to extend the scheduling process with custom python filters, scoring functions and load balancing functions.
+The service will be started by the installer, and the engine will be able to communicate with it using XML-RPC.

-### Scheduling extension format
+#### External Scheduler API

+Engine and external scheduler API:

+*   Discover(void): returns a JSON containing all available policy units and configurations (configuration is optional).

+Sample:

+         {
+           "PolicyUnits": {
+             "Filters": {
+               "Filter": [
+                 { "name": "Memory" },
+                 {
+                   "name": "Heat",
+                   "filter_custom_properties": "server_ip=\b\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}\b;threshold={0-99}",
+                   "default_value": "127.0.0.1;70"
+                 }
+               ]
+             },
+             "CostFunctions": {
+               "CostFunction": { "name": "Memory" }
+             },
+             "Balances": {
+               "Balance": { "name": "Memory" }
+             }
+           }
+         }

+The engine will call this method during initialization to expose all plugins.
+It will compare its persistent data (policy unit table) with returned plugins, and handle changes:

+         * additional plugins: audit log.
+         * deleted plugins: need to make sure that the plugins isn't in use, if so disable the policy and audit log.
+         * edited plugins: save checksum?

+In the following methods the similar to what explained above. the differences are: - returns UUID instead of a business entity (no need for serialization). - Host and VM are translated in the engine to their REST representations and passed as XML strings. in the daemon it will be serilized back to python entity (use python-sdk logic for that purpose).

+*   List<UUID> runFilters(filtersList, Hosts(as xml), VM(as xml), properties_map)

+runFilters will execute a set of filters plugins sequentially (provided as a name list).

+*   List<UUID, int> runCostFunctions(<costFunction,Factor>List, Hosts(as xml), VM(as xml), properties_map)

+runCostFunctions will execute a set of cost function plugins sequentially (provided as a name list), then calculate a cost table (using factors) and return it to the engine.

+*   <UUID, List<UUID>> runLoadBalancing(balanceName, Hosts(as xml), properties_map)

+Will execute the balance plugin named balance name on the hosts and properties_map.

+Scheduler conf file (etc/ovirt/scheduler/schecduler.conf) : listerning port=# ssl=true/false plugins_path=$PYTHONPATH/ovirt_scheduler/plugins

+### Public API Implementation

-Any extension file must implement at least one of the following function signatures:
+Any plugin file {NAME}.py must implement at least one of the following function signatures:

 *   Host[] filter(Host[], properties)
 *   <Host, Integer>[] score(Host[], properties)
 *   <VM, Hosts> balance(Host[], properties)

-Additionally for every python file created an optional config file can be added that contains regexs describing the parameters of the operations config format TBD
+Additionally for every python plugin an optional config file can be added (etc/ovirt/scheduler/plugins/{NAME}.conf)

-### Service

-The external scheduler service loads python extension files and exposes them to the engine

-#### Service API

-##### Discover

-      (`<Filter, Parameter_Regex>`[], `<Score function, Parameter_Regex>`[], `<balancers, Parameter_Regex>`[]) discover()

-When Ovirt engine boots up it will query the service for available external filters, score functions and balancers using the discover call.
-This call return three lists of pairs:

-*   Name of files containing a filter and the filter parameters regex
-*   Name of files containing a scoring function and the scoring function parameters regex
-*   Name of files containing a balancer and the balancer parameters regex

-##### Filter

-      Host[] filter (`<filter name, parameters, priority>`[], Host[])

-When calling for external filter functions the engine will send a list of 3-tuples containing:

-*   name of the filter (name of the file)
-*   filter parameters
-*   filter priority

-And a list of hosts to filter.
-The return value is a list of hosts that passed the filter.

-##### Score

-<Host, Score>`[]  score (`<score name, parameters, weight>`[], Host[])`

-When calling for external score functions the engine will send a list of 3-tuples containing:

-*   name of the score function (name of the file)
-*   score parameters
-*   score weight

-And a list of hosts to score.
-The return value is a list of couples - host and score

-##### Balance

-<VM, Hosts>` balance(Host[], properties)`

-When calling for external balancing the engine will send a list of hosts to balance from and properties The return value is a pair containing a VM to migrate and a list of potential hosts

 <Category:Feature> <Category:SLA>